MichaelBentlyOh/AstroROS/README.md

 This repo is a fork repo from https://github.com/uscl/AstroROS .

-Every changes (even thet are a trivial) will be applied in this repo and revised version will be uploaded in original repository.
+Every changes (even they are trivial) will be applied in this repo and revised version will be uploaded in original repository.
 # How to use AstroROS
 1. Install ROS noetic(ubuntu 20.04)
 2. Clone "reaction_wheel_tentacle_ws" (do not care about "orbit_simulator_matlab")